mintplugins/mp-stacks-googlefonts/readme.txt

 == Changelog ==

+= 1.0.0.4 = December 18, 2014
+* Added support for new single text repeaters in mp_stacks 1.0.1.4
+* Also added support for new second_text add-on which is also repeatable
+* Added HTML Changelog

 = 1.0.0.3 = October 7, 2014
 * Added Admin Styles to keep styles in line with updated ones in MP Stacks 1.0.1.2